alanesq/CameraWifiMotion/readme.txt

 the image was captured.
 It has the ability to capture images at a higher resolution but will not be able to store 10 images if you set the highest.

-The motion detection works by capturing a greyscale image 3 times a second (320x240 pixels).
+The motion detection works by repeatedly capturing a greyscale image (320x240 pixels).
 This image is split up in to 20x20 pixel blocks (i.e. 16 x 12 blocks for the complete image).
 All the pixel values in each block are averaged to give a single number for each block between 0 and 255 (i.e. average brightness of the block).
 These resulting 16x12 blocks are then compared to the previously captured one and if the value of any block has varied by more